NokKbl/Pig-Latin/README.md

 ```
 public class QA_Easy extends javax.swing.JFrame
 ```
-- Use **Object** lesson to create JButton objects, JLabel objects, JTextField objects and also JFrame objects.
+- Use **Object** lesson to create JButton, JLabel, JTextField and also JFrame.
 ```
 JTextField ezAns = new JTextField();
 JButton nxtBtn = new JButton();